 Tiger Woods Pleads Guilty to Reckless Driving in DUI Case

-Tiger Woods leaves court after pleading guilty to a charge of reckless driving in connection with his May arrest for driving under the influence, in Palm Beach, Florida on Oct.
+Golfer Tiger Woods leaves Palm Beach County court after he pleaded guilty to a charge of reckless driving in connection with his May arrest for driving under the influence, in Palm Beach, Florida on Oct.
 27, 2017.Lannis Waters / Pool via Reuters

 Breaking News Emails